isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2017-11-06-Written-Answer-by-Minister-for-Law-K-Shanmugam-to-Parliamentary-Question-on-Disposable-Income-Limit-to-Qualify-for-Legal-Aid.md

 ---
-layout: post
-title: Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on Disposable Income Limit to Qualify for Legal Aid
+title: 'Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on Disposable Income Limit to Qualify for Legal Aid'
 permalink: /news/parliamentary-speeches/written-answer-by-minister-for-law--k-shanmugam--to-parliamentar8
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 6 Nov 2017 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)